 Our Board of Directors has adopted a stock repurchase program which authorizes us to repurchase shares of our common stock in the public market or in private transactions, from time to time, at prevailing prices.
 Our stock repurchase program currently authorizes the repurchase of up to \$250.0 million of our common stock.
-The following table summarizes the repurchases under our stock repurchase program during the three months ended December 31, 2019:
+No shares of common stock were repurchased under our repurchase program during the three months ended December 31, 2020.
+Pursuant to the terms of our Treasury Loan Agreement, we are restricted from repurchasing shares of our common stock for a twelve-month period following repayment of the loan in full.
+We had borrowings outstanding under the Treasury Loan Agreement as of December 31, 2020.